Books That Bring Melbourne to Life: 24 Reads

 The Lost Dog by Michelle de Kretser

-The novel weaves Tom’s search for his dog with his memories and the lingering shadows of his heritage, painting a vivid picture of inner struggles and his connection to the city.
+The narrative weaves Tom’s desperate search for his dog together with his memories and family history.
+It creates a thoughtful picture of internal struggles and his ties to the city.

 23. 23